Image

 Testing the Addition of High Dose, Targeted Radiation to the Usual Treatment for Locally-Advanced Inoperable Non-small Cell Lung Cancer

-Trying high-dose radiation with regular treatment for certain lung cancers.
+Trying high-dose radiation with standard treatment for advanced lung cancer.

 Recruiting